Lisa-Kooner/atm-machine/README.md

 # ATM Machine Project

 ## Overview
-This project is a GUI-based ATM system that simulates real-world banking functionality.
+This project is a GUI-based ATM system that simulates real-world banking functionality in French language.
 It allows users to create bank accounts, securely log in, manage their balances, and perform transactions such as deposits, withdrawals, and transfers.
 All account information is saved, so data persists even after closing and reopening the application.

 ## Features
 - Create bank accounts with a unique account number